Analyzing Accel Entertainment (ACEL) & Its Competitors

 |2.45

-Accel Entertainment currently has a consensus price target of $16.38, indicating a potential upside of 52.18%.
-As a group, “Amusement & recreation services” companies have a potential upside of 58.77%.
-Given Accel Entertainment’s competitors higher probable upside, analysts plainly believe Accel Entertainment has less favorable growth aspects than its competitors.
+Accel Entertainment currently has a consensus target price of $16.38, suggesting a potential upside of 52.18%.
+As a group, “Amusement & recreation services” companies have a potential upside of 58.72%.
+Given Accel Entertainment’s peers higher probable upside, analysts plainly believe Accel Entertainment has less favorable growth aspects than its peers.

 Summary

-Accel Entertainment beats its competitors on 8 of the 13 factors compared.
+Accel Entertainment beats its peers on 8 of the 13 factors compared.

 About Accel Entertainment (Get Rating)